UseKeyp/oauth2-client-redwood/README.md

 Here's how the current example providers are currently set up, but they can be changed to fit your needs.

+5. Cleanup tasks

+If you created a new provider, be sure its exported properly in `api/src/lib/auth/providers/index.js`.

+If you're using a provider for Authenticaion, you will need to do the following:

+- Add the provider as an option in `api/src/lib/auth/validation.js`
+- Add the provider as an option to `SigninPage.js` and `APPROVED_LOGIN_PROVIDERS` in `web/src/providers/redirection/redirection.js`

 #### Authentication

 - **Discord**: Create a user with their Discord profile, email, handle, and avatar for creating a user.